andrewisen/bim-whale/README.md

 -   Install Deno.
     See instruction at [https://deno.land](https://deno.land)

 _You don't need to use Deno.
-You could use tsc or Webpack instead._
+You could use tsc instead._

 ### Installation